android10/sketches/README.md

 # Sketches
 These are technical sketches related to Software engineering: architecture, projects, workflows.

-Here is an example:
+## Examples

 ![banner](https://raw.githubusercontent.com/android10/sketches/master/workflow/git_flow_wire.png)

 ## License

-    Copyright 2018 Fernando Cejas
+    Copyright 2019 Fernando Cejas

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.